bywatersolutions/koha-plugin-barcode-transformer/README.md

 * Confirm that the path to `<pluginsdir>` exists, is correct, and is writable by the web server
 * Restart your webserver

 Once set up is complete you will need to alter your UseKohaPlugins system preference.
-On the Tools page you will see the Tools Plugins and on the Reports page you will see the Reports Plugins.
+On the Administration page you will see the header, Plugins- choose Manage Plugins.
+This is where you will upload the plugin and configure it.